amitofsk/dandy/docs/Dandy.md

 All of the examples in this section have four versions.
 File names ending in MP are for Option A, file names ending in CP are for option B, file names ending in PSoC are for option C, and file names ending in Ard are for option D.

-Note that all of the example files in the `microcontr` directory should be run on the microcontroller.
-All of the files in the `examples`, `widgets`, and `utilities` directories, however, are to be run on the computer.
+Note that all of the example files in the `microcontr` directory contain code for the microcontroller.
+All of the files in the `examples`, `widgets`, and `utilities` directories, however, contain code for the computer.

 ### 5.1 Option A: Micropython and RPi
 #### 5.1.1 Build the circuit